-The percentage of PT trips that are punctual is measured by the percentage of total scheduled services leaving their first stop no more than one minute early or five minutes late.
+The percentage of public transport trips that are punctual is measured by the percentage of total scheduled services leaving their first stop no more than one minute early or five minutes late.
 Cancelled services are excluded from this measure as they do not leave their first stop.
-19% of the total 4.3 million scheduled PT services (includes contracted commuter and school services) were cancelled (Bus: 19.6%, Train: 8.7%, Ferry: 7.5% and excludes operator reported exemptions) during 2022/23, due to bus driver, train manager and ferry crew shortages, rail disruption and severe weather events.
-We are now progressively reinstating services, and are working with operators to ensure more bus drivers and ferry crews are hired and trained.
-Rail disruption will continue into subsequent financial years due to the ongoing Rail Network Rebuild
+During 2022/23 19% of the total 4.3 million scheduled PT services (includes contracted commuter and school services) were cancelled due to bus driver, train manager and ferry crew shortages, rail disruption and severe weather events.
+We are now progressively reinstating services and are working with operators to ensure more bus drivers and ferry crews are hired and trained.
+Rail disruption will continue into subsequent financial years due to the ongoing Rail Network Rebuild.
+Cancelled services breakdown: 19.6% bus (9% actual cancellations and 10.6% assumed cancelled based on buses not sighted in the system due to equipment failure or driver logging route incorrectly), 8.7% train (actual cancellations) and 7.5% ferry (self-reported by operator).